 - i.
 Best Practice #9.
 Providing specially trained judges and staff is a core mandate from the Commission Report that has become policy for court staff and judges in family court.
-In 2004, the N.C.
-Supreme Court amended Rule II(c) of the North Carolina Rules of Continuing Judicial Education (CJE) to mandate that family court judges receive at least 24 of 30 required CJE hours from courses designed especially for family court.
+In 2004, the NC Supreme Court amended Rule II(c) of the North Carolina Rules of Continuing Judicial Education (CJE) to mandate that family court judges receive at least 24 of 30 required CJE hours from courses designed especially for family court.
 Twenty percent of the course content must address substantive law issues and 40 percent must address other issues such as leadership, substance abuse and child development.
 The Court Programs and Management Services Division implemented a strategic training policy for family courts in 2008 to assist judges in meeting this mandate. - j.
 Best Practice #10.
 A collaborative local family court advisory committee allows community and court partners to work together on a cohesive vision, including making recommendations for local rules and forms.
 Members include representatives from the clerk of superior court's office, domestic/juvenile bar, department of social services and its attorney, department of juvenile justice and delinquency prevention, guardians ad litem, health and mental health departments, schools, law enforcement, local institutions of higher learning, service providers and general members of the community, including the faith community.

-V. NEW DOMESTIC VIOLENCE INITIATIVE
+V. DOMESTIC VIOLENCE INITIATIVE

-In 2009, the Governor's Crime Commission (GCC) awarded a grant to the NCAOC to implement the recommendations from an earlier GCC grant that assessed domestic violence courts in North Carolina.
-The grant provides for a domestic violence court management specialist (80 percent position) who is employed to provide technical assistance and consultation to all judges in the state regarding civil and criminal domestic violence matters.
-In the first year of the grant, the domestic violence specialist and a contractor who is an expert in the field of domestic violence worked with district courts in the state and an advisory committee to develop the North Carolina Domestic Violence Best Practices Guide for District Court Judges.
-The second year funds will pay for the development of a training curriculum for judges based on the best practices manual.
+The Governor's Crime Commission (GCC) awarded a grant to the NCAOC to continue to implement the recommendations from an earlier GCC grant that assessed domestic violence courts in North Carolina.
+The grant provides for a domestic violence court management specialist (80 percent position) who is to provide technical assistance and consultation to all judges in the state regarding civil and criminal domestic violence matters.
+Pursuant to the grant, the domestic violence specialist and a contractor who is an expert in the field of domestic violence worked with district courts in the state and an advisory committee to develop the North Carolina Domestic Violence Best Practices Guide for District Court Judges.
+They also provided technical assistance and training to district court judges represent chief district court judges, clerks of superior court, family court administrators, judges from the North Carolina Court of Appeals and Supreme Court, guardians ad litem, domestic and juvenile attorneys and various other court partners.
+The FCAC meets quarterly at the North Carolina Judicial Center in Raleigh or by conference call.